skirsdeda/django-reactjs-boilerplate/README.md

 [Back to Step 1](https://github.com/mbrochh/django-reactjs-boilerplate/tree/step1_create_project)

-We want to show that reactJS can easily be used with an existing project, so we will add a few "legacy-views" to simulate that this is an old existing Django project.
+We want to show that ReactJS can easily be used with an existing project, so we will add a few "legacy-views" to simulate that this is an old existing Django project.